 How are the rates generated?

 Minnesota rates are based on a surveyed sample of approximately 375 Minnesota adolescents aged 13 through 17 years old.

 The CDC contacts a random sample of families by phone to ask about their adolescents vaccination histories and checks this information against providers' vaccination records.

-Calculations are based on MIIC records of approximately 128,000 Minnesota adolescents, ages 13 through 17 years, who have 2 or more non-influenza immunizations recorded in MIIC.
+Calculations are based on MIIC records of approximately 405,000 Minnesota adolescents, ages 13 through 17 years, in MIIC.